 1916 – There are about 3 million cars in total in the United states.

 April 6, 1917 – The United States, after enduring years of German sabotage, declares war on the Central Powers.
 The United States sent over 4,000,000 troops to aid in the conflict, and suffered 110,000 deaths.
-Among these troops were notables like Buster Keaton, Merian C. Cooper, William Wellman, Walt Disney, and many more.
+Among these troops were notable names like Buster Keaton, Merian C. Cooper, William Wellman, Walt Disney, and many more.
 A wartime food-control bill also prohibited the use of grains in the manufacture of hard alcohol, and soon after a law forced all beer to be watered down to 3.2% alcohol — earning the impolite nickname, “near beer.”

 January 16, 1919 – The 18th Amendment, banning liquor sales, is ratified.
 The strength of the Anti-Saloon League was such that the amendment was passed by every state legislature outside of Rhode Island and Connecticut.
 Notably, the law only prohibits the sale, not the ownership of alcohol.
 This meant that wealthier families could fill their cellars while poorer ones had no choice but to turn to liquor often manufactured in substandard conditions or smuggled illegally.